 The book charts the children’s learning from babyhood, and the parents’ dedication to what they term EPIC education: Explore, Ponder, Imagine and Create.
 They helped their children notice birds, insects, plants and other wonders of the natural world when they were small, and then continued this focus even when the children decided, for a few years, to go to the local primary school.

-For the past couple of years the children – a boy and a girl – have been educated at home, and there are many examples in the book of the ways they learn without any pressure, time commitments or curriculum requirements.
-Nevertheless, they manage to learn a great deal through spending time outside as well as through reading, through conversations, through questions, and through technology.
+For the past couple of years the children – a boy and a girl – have been educated at home.
+There are many examples in the book of the ways they learn without any pressure, time commitments or curriculum requirements.
+Nevertheless, they manage to learn a great deal through spending time outside, as well as through reading, through conversations, through questions, and through technology.

 It’s all quite upbeat and encouraging with many distractions and notes that make it better for dipping into rather than reading straight through.
 There’s a chapter on parenting style too, and one on how the natural world impacted many famous people, some of whom (but not all) were themselves educated at home.